L-Goncalves/dev-notes-and-projects/AWS/3. Cloud Technology and Services Domain/3.4 Database Services/Databases.md

 ### Amazon Aurora

-* Fully managed relational datavbase engine
+* Fully managed by RDS
 * One of the database engines supported by Amazon RDS

 ### AWS Database Migration Services